 - UART for serial communication etc.

-The 45K50 comes as a kit which you will need to assemble before use.
+The 45K50 comes as a kit that you will need to assemble before use.
 It is predominantly used in art projects and can stand in for the Arduino Uno.
 At $25 for the microprocessor, you will be getting exactly the quality you have paid for.

-STM32 Discovery—this development kit is from the staples of STMicroelectronics and packs enough power and features needed to get the job of designing your robots or computing projects with ease.
+This development kit is from the staples of STMicroelectronics and packs enough power and features needed to get the job of designing your robots or computing projects with ease.
 The STM32 is also quite cheap and must be considered as a great alternative to Arduino.
 The features of the STM32 discovery are as follows:

 - 15 digital input/output with shared analog inputs